-Satellites from the United States Air Force Defense Meteorological Satellite Program (DMSP) have been circling the earth 14 times per day recording the intensity of Earth-based lights with their Operational Linescan System (OLS) sensors since the 1970s, with a digital archive beginning in 1992.
-These sensors were designed to collect low-light imaging data for the purpose of detecting moonlit clouds, but a byproduct is that lights from human settlements are recorded.
+beginning in 1992.
+These sensors were designed to collect low light imaging data for the purpose of detecting moonlit clouds, but a byproduct is that lights from human settlements are recorded.
 Each satellite observes every location on the planet every night at some instant between 8:30 and 10:00 pm local time.
 Scientists at the National Oceanic and Atmospheric Administration's (NOAA) National Geophysical Data Center (NGDC) process these raw data and distribute the final data to the public.
-In processing, they remove observations for places experiencing the bright half of the lunar cycle, the summer months when the sun sets late, auroral activity (the northern and southern lights), and forest fires.
+In processing, they remove observations for places experiencing the bright half of the lunar cycle, the summer months when the sun sets late, auroral activity (the northern and southern lights) and forest fires.
 These restrictions remove intense sources of natural light, leaving mostly man-made light.
-Observations where cloud cover obscures the earth's surface are also excluded.
-Finally, data from all orbits of a given satellite in a given year are averaged over all valid nights to produce a satellite-year dataset.5 It is these datasets that are distributed to the public.6
+Observations where cloud cover obscures the Earth's surface are also excluded.
+Finally, data from all orbits of a given satellite in a given year are averaged over all valid nights to produce a satellite-year dataset.
+It is these datasets that are distributed to the public.

 Each satellite-year dataset is a grid reporting the intensity of lights as a six-bit digital number, for every 30 arc-second output pixel (approximately 0.86 square kilometers at the equator) between 65 degrees south and 75 degrees north latitude.
-The exclusion of high-latitude zones affects approximately 10,000 people, or 0.0002 percent of the global total.
-In our analysis below, we exclude areas north of the Arctic Circle (66 degrees, 32 arc-minutes north), because a disproportionate percentage of pixels there have missing data for entire satellite-years, most likely because of auroral activity.
-Only 0.036 percent of global population, in 7 countries, lives there.
-Datasets currently exist for 30 satellite-years covering the years 1992 to 2008, for a total of about 22 billion satellite-year-pixels, 5.7 billion of which fall
+The exclusion of high latitude zones affects approximately ten thousand people, or 0.0002% of the global total.
+In our analysis below, we exclude areas north of the Arctic Circle (66 degrees, 32 arc-minutes North), because a disproportionate percentages of pixels there have missing data for entire satellite-years, most likely because of auroral activity.
+Only 0.036% of global population, in 7 countries, lives there.
+Datasets currently exist for 30 satellite-years covering the years 1992 to 2008, for a total of about 22 billion satellite-year-pixels, 5.7 billion of which fall on non-Arctic land.
+We calculate simple averages across satellites within pixel-years for all analyses below.

-5An auxiliary dataset reports the number of valid nights used in this averaging for each satellite-year-pixel.
-An average of 39.2 (s.d.
+5 An auxiliary dataset reports the number of valid nights used in this averaging for each satellite-year-pixel.
+An average of 39.2 (s. d.
 22.0) nights are used.